SLA Frequently Asked Questions

 These sessions are taught using narrated PowerPoint presentations, podcasts, short videos, and short practical readings.
 At the end of each session, you complete application questions that ask you to apply insights gained to your future learning, and you receive instructor feedback on each assignment.

 - Who are you as a language and culture learner (and why is it important to know this information)?
-How does this impact your learning?

 - How can you capitalize on your innate learning strengths, and how can you deal with your weaknesses?